FACTBOX-Shipping firms react to Houthi attacks in the Red Sea | Business

 YANG MING MARINE TRANSPORT The Taiwanese container shipping company said on Dec.
 18 it would divert ships sailing through the Red Sea and the Gulf of Aden via the Cape of Good Hope for the next two weeks.

-(Compiled by Paolo Laudani, Izabela Niemiec and Jesus Calero in Gdansk; editing by Milla Nissi, Kirsten Donovan)
+(Compiled by Paolo Laudani, Izabela Niemiec and Jesus Calero in Gdansk Editing by Milla Nissi, Kirsten Donovan, Andrew Heavens, William Maclean and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)